cquinones100/cquinones.com/src/markdown-pages/a-dsl-for-writing-html-in-ruby.md

 end
 ```

-This works when nesting is only one level deep and breaks down at deeper
+This works when nesting is only one level deep and breaks down at deeper levels.
-levels.
-A more robust solution will involve defining a base case, that
+A more robust solution will involve defining a base case, that describes the
-describes the very bottom of the nesting.
-An implementation can involve
+very bottom of the nesting.
+An implementation can involve instantiating a
-instantiating a wrapper at each level, and stopping at the bottom.
+wrapper at each level, and returning the evaulated block when it is a string.
 First, I'll test the base case:

 ``` ruby